tinkrmind/ChattyBot/README.md

     python chatBot.py

-then just type after the > prompt to leave, type > I'm leaving
+then just type after the > prompt.

+To exit, type > I'm leaving